Birmingham: Festivals

+Music festivals of all varieties, including rock and heavy metal, are widespread in the city.

 The UK's largest two-day Gay Pride is Birmingham Pride (LGBT festival), which is typically held over the spring bank holiday weekend in May.
 The streets of Birmingham's gay district pulsate with a carnival parade, live music, a dance arena with DJs, cabaret stage, women's arena and a community village.
 In addition, founded and organised by local comedian Joe Lycett with support from local businesses and the community, the smaller Queens Heath Pride is held annually, typically late June to early July.
 With stalls, events, and free entry, Queens Heath Pride lasts one day and takes place on York Road and Heathfield Road, Kings Heath.
 The event doesn't charge for entry, but independent market stalls sell a range of souvenirs, clothes, food, and drinks.

 The Birmingham Tattoo is a long-standing military show held annually at the National Indoor Arena.
 The Birmingham Comedy Festival (since 2001; 10 days in October), has been headlined by such acts as Peter Kay, The Fast Show, Jimmy Carr, Lee Evans and Lenny Henry.
 Since 2001, Birmingham has been host to the Frankfurt Christmas Market.
 Modelled on its German counterpart, it has grown to become the UK's largest outdoor Christmas market and is the largest German market outside Germany and Austria, attracting over 3.1 million visitors in 2010 and over 5 million visitors in 2011.

 The biennial Birmingham International Dance Festival (BIDF) started in 2008, organised by DanceXchange and involving indoor and outdoor venues across the city.
 Other festivals in the city include the Birmingham International Jazz Festival.
 Moseley Folk and Arts Festival, and Mostly Jazz Festival.